tlverse/tlverse-handbook/05-origami.md

 ## Cross-validation schemes in `origami`

-Recall that the particular distribution of the split vector $B_n$ defines the choice of cross-validation scheme.
+A variety of different partitioning schemes exist, each tailored to the salient details of the problem of interest, including data size, prevalence of the outcome, and dependence structure (between units or across time).
 In the following, we describe different cross-validation schemes available in the `origami` package, and we go on to demonstrate their use in practical data analysis examples.

 ### WASH Benefits Study Example {-}

-In order to illustrate different cross-validation schemes, we will be using the WASH study data.
-Detailed information on the WASH Benefits example dataset can be found in [Chapter 3](#wash).
+In order to illustrate different cross-validation schemes, we will be using the WASH Benefits example dataset (detailed information can be found in [Chapter 3](#wash)).
 In particular, we are interested in predicting weight-for-height Z-score (`whz`) using the available covariate data.
-For this illustration, we will start by treating the data as independent and identically distributed (i.i.d.) random draws from an unknown distribution $P_0 \in \M$.
+For this illustration, we will start by treating the data as independent and identically distributed (i.i.d.) random draws from an unknown distribution $P_0$.
 To see what each cross-validation scheme is doing, we will subset the data to only
 $n=30$.
 Note that each row represents an i.i.d. sampled unit, indexed by the row number.